-- (ii) one person must be a staff member who is either a social worker, a clinical psychologist, a counselling psychologist or an educational psychologist, and who has expertise and experience in primary health care matters to the satisfaction of the Minister; and - (iii) two persons must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the practising of law; and - (bb) one must be a person who, in the opinion of the Minister, is suitably qualified, having regard to the functions of the Council, to serve as a member of the Council, but who is not a registered person; - (b) one person designated by the Vice-Chancellor of the University of Namibia, which person must be involved with the tuition, education or training of persons who will qualify, on the completion of such tuition, education or training, for registration in terms of this Act; and - (c) ten persons elected in accordance with subsections (2), (3) and (4). - (2) The members of the Council referred to in paragraph (c) of subsection (1) must be - - (a) five persons who must be social workers, and elected by the social workers and social auxiliary workers; and - (b) five persons, each of whom must be either a clinical psychologist, a counselling psychologist or an educational psychologist, and elected by the clinical psychologists, the counselling psychologists, the educational psychologists, the psychometrists and the psychotechnicians. - (3) No person is entitled to vote in an election referred to in subsection (2), unless that person - - (a) is a registered person, subject to subsection (5) of section 23; - (b) is a Namibian citizen; and - (c) is ordinarily resident in Namibia. - (4) The election of the members of the Council referred to in subsection (2) must be conducted in the prescribed manner and in accordance with the prescribed procedures. - (5) Notwithstanding subsection (4), the first election of the members of the Council after the commencement date must be conducted by the registrar or by a person designated in writing by him or her for such purpose. - (6) The expenses relating to the first election of members of the Council after the commencement date referred to in subsection (5) must be defrayed from moneys appropriated by Parliament for such purpose. - (7) If- - (a) neither the person in control of social work or the person in control of psychology in the Ministry, referred to in subsection (1)(a)(i), is a registered person, he or she may not be appointed as a member of the Council, but;
+- 7. (1) The Council must consist of the following 15 members - - (a) the Permanent Secretary, subject to subsection (7)(a), who is a member of the Council ex officio; - (b) three persons appointed by the Minister, of whom - - (i) one person must be a staff member who is either a medical practitioner or a dentist, and who has expertise and experience in primary health care matters to the satisfaction of the Minister; - (ii) two persons must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the practising of law; and

+- (bb) one must be a person who, in the opinion of the Minister, is suitably qualified, having regard to the functions of the Council, to serve as a member of the Council, but who is not a registered person; - (c) one person designated by the Vice-Chancellor of the University of Namibia, which person must be a medical practitioner or a dentist involved with the tuition, education or training of persons who will qualify, on the completion of such tuition, education or training, for registration in terms of this Act; and - (d) ten persons elected in accordance with subsections (2), (3) and (4). - (2) The members of the Council referred to in paragraph (d) of subsection (1) must be - - (a) five persons who are medical practitioners, and elected by the medical practitioners, the genetic counsellors, the biomedical engineers, the clinical biochemists, the medical biological scientists, the medical physicists, the medical scientists, the medical assistants, the clinical officers, the rural medical aids and the ophthalmic assistants; and - (b) five persons who are dentists, and elected by the dentists and the oral hygienists. - (3) No person is entitled to vote in an election referred to in subsection (2), unless that person - - (a) is a registered person, subject to subsection (5) of section 21; - (b) is a Namibian citizen; and - (c) is ordinarily resident in Namibia. - (4) The election of the members of the Council referred to in subsection (2) must be conducted in the prescribed manner and in accordance with the prescribed procedures. - (5) Notwithstanding subsection (4), the first election of the members of the Council after the commencement date must be conducted by the registrar or by a person designated in writing by him or her for such purpose. - (6) The expenses relating to the first election of members of the Council after the commencement date referred to in subsection (5) must be defrayed from moneys appropriated by Parliament for such purpose. - (7) (a) If the Permanent Secretary is not a medical practitioner, then - - (i) he or she will not be a member of the Council; and - (ii) the Minister must appoint in writing as a member of the Council in the place of the Permanent Secretary a medical practitioner who is also a staff member and whom he or she regards as a suitable person to serve on the Council as such a member. - (b) If - the Minister may appoint in writing a person who is a medical practitioner or a dentist, or persons who are medical practitioners or dentists, as the case may be, and whom he or she regards as a suitable person or as suitable persons to serve on the Council as such a member or members.